Skip to Content

 Trustees & Theatre Organ Ambassadors

 Chris is one of the UK’s premier ‘entertainment organists’ as well as a truly international artist in the field of electronic and theatre organ music.
-His education and formative years growing up in Lancashire saw him pursue his love of music with piano and organ studies culminating in a string of engagements for both local concerts and dances from the age of 14 onwards.
 By the time he was 18, he had joined the prestigious team of organists playing for dancing at the Tower Ballroom Blackpool, and begun a successful career performing electronic and pipe organ music at venues across the UK.

 Joanne was ten years of age when she started to play the organ.
 At the age of seventeen, she turned full-time professional and has never looked back.
 Christened the "Queen of the Hammond" by Ian Wolstenholme after being featured on his radio show, Joanne maintains a loyalty to the Hammond sound, and is equally at home at the console of the Mighty Wurlitzer Theatre Organ.

-Chris and Joanne married in December 2019, and travel the country supporting each other, appearing in concerts both separately and together.
+Chris and Joanne married in December 2019, and travel the country appearing in concerts, both separately and together.
 Not only do they perform regularly at the Musical Museum, but they also promote the Museum at their events and help us to deliver a key part of our charitable objectives.

 Anne-Marie Rahme